Chaoyingz/flect/docs/src/documentation/content/introduction.md

 ## Introduction

-Welcome to the tui framework documentation!
+Welcome to the flect framework documentation!

-### What is tui?
+### What is flect?

-tui is a Python framework for building full-stack web applications.
+flect is a Python framework for building full-stack web applications.
 It constructs user interfaces by utilizing Pydantic models in the backend that correspond to the properties of React components in the frontend.
 This integration enables quick development of interactive and beautiful UIs using Python.